dsherret/code-block-writer/readme.md

 code-block-writer
 =================

-A simple text writer that assists formatting blocks of code.
+A simple code writer that assists with formatting and visualizing blocks of code.

 ## Example